 - If you have any medical conditions, such as heart disease or pre-existing cancer or coagulation disorder.

 - About any prescription or over-the-counter medicine, you are taking as well as any supplements.

 - If you smoke or take oral contraceptives, which can increase your risk of blood clots.

 - You can stand up and walk around immediately after the procedure.
 It’s important to move your legs to prevent the formation of blood clots and maximize treatment results.

-- Graduated compression stockings and/or bandages are worn over the treatment area for one to three weeks to maintain pressure on the treated veins.
+- Graduated compression stockings and/or bandages are worn over the treatment area for one week to maintain pressure on the treated veins.

 - Most people can return to normal activities immediately following the procedure.

 - You should avoid sun exposure in the treatment area for two weeks following the procedure